InocencioC/automated_tests/README.md

 Automated Testing Studies
-This repository was created to explore concepts and practices related to automated testing using different Java.
+This repository was created to explore concepts and practices related to automated testing using Java.